elisiondesign/multilanguage-nuxt/README.md

 ### Strategy
 There are two supported strategies for generating the app's routes:

-#### prefifix__except__default
+#### prefix__except__default
 Using this strategy, all of your routes will have a locale prefix added except for the default language.

 #### prefix
 With this strategy, all routes will have a locale prefix.

 #### prefix__and__default
-This strategy combines both previous strategies behaviours, meaning that you will get URLs with prefixes for every language, but URLs for the default language will also have a non-prefixed version.
+This strategy combines both previous strategies behaviors, meaning that you will get URLs with prefixes for every language, but URLs for the default language will also have a non-prefixed version.

 To configure the strategy, use the strategy option.
 Make sure you have a defaultLocale defined if using prefix__except__default or prefix__and__default strategy.